saveourtool/diktat/info/guide/guide-chapter-3.md

      foo({x: Int -> x}, 5) // no space before '{'
  ```

-4. A single whitespace should be placed on both sides of binary operators.
+4. Single whitespace should be placed on both sides of binary operators.
 This also applies to operator-like symbols.
     For example:

  - A colon in generic structures with the `where` keyword:  `where T : Type`